Accelerating cosmological simulations on GPUs: a portable approach using OpenMP: Results

-In addition to performance, we validate the scientific consistency of the GPU implementation by comparing the distribution of collapsed particles, as a function of redshift z, obtained in the GPU and CPU runs.
 As shown in Figure~\ref{FMAX_cubic_spline}, the two distributions are in excellent agreement, confirming that the ported \emph{Classic kernel} accurately reproduces the expected collapse statistics.
 The relative residuals remain within $\pm1\%$ across most of the redshift range, demonstrating the robustness of the GPU interpolation scheme.
 For $z \gtrsim 0.6$, the agreement is consistently better than $1\%$.
 At $z \lesssim 0.5$, the GPU version exhibits a small systematic underestimation in the number of collapsed particles, reaching up to $\sim 2.5-3 \%$.
 Interestingly, this trend is interrupted by a localized overestimation around $z \sim 0.5-0.6$, where the GPU result overshoots the CPU reference.
 This anomaly may be attributed to a subtle interpolation artifact in the inverse growing mode near the transition between rapid and slow growth, where the cubic spline response becomes more sensitive to local curvature.
-At high redshifts ($z \gtrsim 10$), discrepancies are negligible and statistically irrelevant due to the very low number of collapsing particles.
+At high redshifts ($z \gtrsim 10$), discrepancies appear large in relative terms but are statistically irrelevant, as they involve an extremely small fraction of collapsing particles at this epoch.
 Overall, the results confirm the scientific fidelity of the GPU implementation, with only minimal deviations from the CPU reference.

 As will be shown in Appendix~\ref{HMF_comparison}, where we compare the resulting numerical halo mass functions (HMFs), this overall mild underestimation of number of collapse particle ($\sim 0.16\%$) is effectively absorbed by the \texttt{Fragmentation} algorithm.
 The resulting HMFs from the CPU and GPU versions are in excellent agreement across all mass range.
 Furthermore, as shown in~\cite{Munari:2016aut}, the intrinsic deviation of \pinocchio\ relative to full N-body simulations is typically in the range of $5-10\%$ for the HMF.
 In this context, the overall underestimation of collapse times at the level of $\sim0.16\%$, as illustrated in Figure~\ref{FMAX_cubic_spline} is well within acceptable tolerances and has no significant impact on the physical predictions.